kanekop/future-cli/README.md

     - `whoami`: Display current user (`builder`)
     - `help`: Show available commands

+- **Guide Command for Beginners**: A friendly hint system that helps lost users find their way:
+    - After 3 consecutive errors (invalid commands or failed attempts), a hint appears: "💡 New here?
+Type 'guide' for beginner-friendly mode!"
+    - Type `guide` (or `ガイド` in Japanese) to immediately start interactive mode
+    - The hint appears as a separate, highlighted line to catch attention
+    - Any successful command resets the error counter

 - **Success & Failure States**:

     - If the command is run without the required flags, a `[FATAL]` error is displayed, along with a `USAGE` guide and a philosophical tip.